knebiolo/stryke/README.md

 - HUC02-05 The Ohio River
 - HUC02-07 The Mississippi River

-When cell [3] is run (`fish = stryke.epri(Genus = ' ', Month = [ ], HUC02 = [ ])`) stryke will return a figure with four histograms that depict natural logarithm transformed entrainment rates (one observed, three simulated).
+When an EPRI query is passed (e.g. `fish = stryke.epri(Genus = 'Micropterus', Month = [3,4,5], HUC02 = [2])`), stryke will return a figure with four histograms that depict natural logarithm transformed entrainment rates (one observed, three simulated).
 Stryke fits a Log Normal, Weibull, and Pareto distribution to the returned data and produces a p-value from a Kolmogorov-Smirnof test, where H0 = no difference between observed and simulated histogram.
 The distribution with the largest p-value  best describes trends in observed data.
 The query above produced the figure below.
 In this instance, the Log Normal had the highest p-value and is most like the observed data.
 For most queries, the Log Normal will be the best distribution.
-The Weibull works when there are fewer observations with low rates, and the Pareto only works in special cases when observations are monotonically decreasing after log transforming them.
+The Weibull one of the tails is heavy, and the Pareto only works in special cases when observations are monotonically decreasing after log transforming them.

 <img src="https://github.com/knebiolo/stryke/assets/61742537/1b57783c-0913-40d9-913a-4f45ee2ab8a0" width="400" height="auto"/>

-If, and only if you are satisfied with the distribution's fit, run the `fish.summary_output()` fuction cell.
-This will arrange the parameters so that you can copy and paste them directly onto the **Population tab**.
+The end user then inputs the parameters from the best performing distribution into the input spreadsheet.

 # Spreadsheet Interface